Doug0212/RepData_PeerAssessment1/PA1_template.md

 ## 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+My strategy for imputing missing values is to use the mean for each 5-minute interval.

 ## 2a.
 Make a copy of the master data file

 ```r